youth1506/my-developer-dashboard/README.md

 - [ ] Add GitHub contribution graph
 - [ ] Implement drag-and-drop for cards
 - [ ] Add weather forecast for upcoming days
+- [ ] Implement service workers for offline capability
+- [ ] Add PWA (Progressive Web App) features

 ## 📚 Resources Used (No AI!)
 - MDN Web Docs (developer.mozilla.org)
 - CSS-Tricks for layout ideas
 - OpenWeatherMap API documentation
 - Stack Overflow for specific error solutions
+- GitHub Documentation for SSH setup
+- Netlify/Vercel deployment guides

 ## 💭 Reflection
 This project proved that I can build complete, functional web applications without relying on AI to write code for me.
 The struggle of debugging, reading documentation, and figuring things out manually is where real learning happens.

+The journey included:
+- Building a complete dashboard from scratch
+- Setting up multiple GitHub accounts with SSH keys
+- Deploying to live platforms
+- Documenting the entire process

+These skills are foundational for any developer's career.

 ## 👨‍💻 Developer
 Built with determination by a developer reclaiming their craft, one line of code at a time.